 - The country profile should start with a GESI-responsive literature review.
 Identify existing literatures and data sources for that country.
 Include GESI-disaggregated statistics if available.
-If such data are not available, make a clear statement about that. - After literature review, you may need to interview with key actors in Ministries, NGOs, civil society organizations, local institutions, etc. Special attention should be given to perspective on women, men, girls, boys, the elderly, persons with disabilities and other vulnerable groups. - The country profile should not be more than 30 pages.
-Additional information can be provided in annexes.
-The table below is the country profile tool that has been adapted from Sida (2010).
+If such data are not available, make a clear statement about that - After literature review, you may need to interview with key actors in Ministries, NGOs, civil society organizations, local institutions, etc. Special attention should be given to perspective on women, men, girls, boys, the elderly, people with a disability and other vulnerable groups - The country profile should not be more than 30 pages.
+Additional information can be provided in annexes.26 The table below is the country profile tool that has been adapted from SIDA (2010)

-Cronin, et. al (2008).
-Undertaking a Literature Review.
+24 Cronin, et. al (2008).Undertaking a Literature Review.

-March & Mukhopadhyay (1999).
+25 March & Mukhopadhyay (1999).
 A Guide to Gender-Analysis Framework.

-Sida (2010).
+26 Sida (2010).
 Guide to the Elaboration of Country Gender Profiles.

-Table 7 | A Country Profile
+Table 7 | A Country Profile27

-System item Information to be included Summary Brief summary of GESI situation Governance, power structures and GESI Any efforts to combat gender inequality and social exclusions Any institutions or power structure that continue to produce social norms that uphold current gender inequalities and social exclusion National framework (policies, laws, strategies, programs and initiatives) Formal laws, policies, institutions or programs in place that area aimed at promoting GESI e.g. National Action Plan, Poverty Reduction Strategy The extent to which they promote GESI The extent to which they contain explicit biases towards women and other vulnerable groups Social norms/ Customary laws and institutions Social norms/customary laws and practices aimed at promoting GESI The extent to which they promote GESI The extent they contain explicit biases towards women and other vulnerable groups Justice and human rights Signed or adopted international human rights instruments e.g. CEDAW Legal framework (e.g. constitution, inheritance, land tenure, housing rights, family law, and labor laws), law enforcement and equal access to justice.
-Information on legal pluralism (customary laws, religious laws and civil laws) Which laws indicate the following: Promoting GESI Gender inequality and social exclusion Protection and rights to children Decreasing violence against women and other vulnerable groups Improving women's access to reproductive health services Political situation Participation and the ability to influence decision-making at all levels Government's capacity to create an enabling environment for political participation of women, and other vulnerable groups and deliver services unbiased by gender.
-Socio-economic situation The poverty situation, distribution of resources and time, and how this affect different social groups Gender roles, access to resources and services Social services (e.g. health and education) and how they meet human needs and rights of men, women and other vulnerable groups Gender-based violence Different forms of gender-based violence (female genital mutilation, sexual and domestic violence, etc.) Violence against vulnerable population (e.g. children, the elderly, persons with disabilities) Preventive and legal measures to combat gender-based violence Service and care for victims of violence and who has that access
+System item Information to be included 1.
+Summary Brief summary of GESI situation 2.
+Governance, power structures and GESI Any efforts to combat gender inequality and social exclusions Any institutions or power structure that continue to produce social norms that uphold current gender inequalities and social exclusion 3.
+National framework (policies, laws, strategies, programs and initiatives) Formal laws, policies, institutions or programs in place that area aimed at promoting GESI e.g. National Action Plan, Poverty Reduction Strategy The extent to which they promote GESI The extent to which they contain explicit biases towards women and other vulnerable groups 4.
+Social norms/ Customary laws and institutions Social norms/customary laws and practices aimed at promoting GESI The extent to which they promote GESI The extent they contain explicit biases towards women and other vulnerable groups 5.
+Justice and human rights Signed or adopted international human rights instruments e.g. CEDAW Legal framework (e.g. constitution, inheritance, land tenure, housing rights, family law, and labor laws), law enforcement and equal access to justice Information on legal pluralism (customary laws, religious laws and civil laws) Which laws indicate the following: Promoting GESI Gender inequality and social exclusion Protection and rights to children Decreasing violence against women and other vulnerable groups Improving women's access to reproductive health services 6.
+Political situation Participation and the ability to influence decision-making at all levels Government's capacity to create an enabling environment for political participation of women, and other vulnerable groups and deliver services unbiased by sex 7.
+Socio-economic situation The poverty situation, distribution of resources and time, and how this affect different social groups Gender roles, access to resources and services Social services (e.g. health and education) and how they meet human needs and rights of men, women and other vulnerable groups 8.
+Gender-based violence Different forms of gender-based violence (female genital mutilation, sexual and domestic violence, etc.) Violence against vulnerable population (e.g. children, the elderly, people with a disability) Preventive and legal measures to combat gender-based violence Access to services for victims of violence

-System item Information to be included Conclusion: Challenges and opportunities Areas showing a potential for making progress Specific areas of concern and constraints Anything missing (e.g. laws on non-discrimination, gender equality, gender-based violence, sexual harassment, human rights, social inclusion, etc.) Strategic areas that need further research Based on that conclusion, what gaps do you see, which of them the project would address to enhance GESI Recommendations for transformative GESI systems
+System item Information to be included 9.
+Conclusion: Challenges and opportunities Potential for making progress Specific areas of concern and constraints Gaps (e.g. laws on non-discrimination, gender equality, gender-based violence, sexual harassment, human rights, social inclusion, etc.) Strategic areas that need further research Based on that conclusion, what gaps do you see, which of them the project would address to enhance GESI Recommendations for transformative GESI systems